-Jamie Derrick has been a licensed psychologist in Idaho for fifteen years.
-She graduated from Stanford University and completed clinical residencies in the Yale Medical School/ West Haven VA Medical Center, the Stanford University Student Counseling Center, University of California at Berkeley Psychology Department.
+Jamie Derrick has been a licensed psychologist in Idaho [and before that, California] for twenty years.
+She graduated from Stanford University and completed clinical residencies in the Yale Medical School, Stanford Student Counseling Center, and UC-Berkeley Psychology Department.

 Dr. Derrick is a warm, welcoming faculty member at University of Idaho.
-She has taught courses on human development, emotion, mindfulness, and the creative arts.
+She has taught courses on human development, emotion, and mindfulness.

 “I cannot describe how wonderful it is to have your lovely voice guide my mind and body into a relaxed state in the middle of the day.
 If there is any way to continue the Pod-Casts, I (and many others) would be grateful! .”